phpDocumentor/phpDocumentor/docs/PSR.md

 }
 ```

-In the example above the My_ActionController MUST not inherit the subpackage
+In the example above the My_ActionController MUST NOT inherit the subpackage
 _Controllers_.

 ### 6.2.
 Function Or Method

 In addition to the inherited descriptions and tags as defined in this chapter's
-root MUST a class or interface inherit the following tags:
+root, a function or method in a class or interface MUST inherit the following tags:

 * [@param](#713-param)
 * [@return](#715-return)